-(f) a record of volunteers and students as set out in regulation 149; (g) the records of the responsible person at the service as set out in regulation 150; (h) in the case of a centre-based service, a record of educators working directly with children as set out in regulation 151; (i) a record of access to early childhood teachers as set out in regulation 152; (j) in the case of a family day care service, a record of staff engaged or employed by the service kept under regulation 154; (k) a children's attendance record as set out in regulation 158; (I) child enrolment records as set out in regulation 160; (m) a record of the service's compliance with the Law as set out in regulation 167; (n) a record of each nominated supervisor and any person in day-to-day charge of the education and care service under section 162 of the Law.
-(2) The approved provider of the education and care service must take reasonable steps to ensure the documents referred to in sub regulation (1) are accurate.
-(3) Subject to Subdivision 4, the approved provider of the education and care service must ensure that- (a) subject to sub regulation (4), the documents referred to in sub regulation (1) in relation to a child enrolled at the service are made available to a parent of the child or request; (b) the record of compliance referred to in sub regulation (1)(m) is able to be accessed on request by any person.
-(4) If a parent's access to information of the kind in the documents referred to in sub regulation (1) is limited by an order of a court, the approved provider must refer to the court order in relation to the release of information concerning the child to that parent.
-(5) An approved provider of a family day care service is not required to keep a document set out in sub regulation (1) if an equivalent record is kept by a family day care educator under regulation 183 Storage of records and other documents (1) The approved provider of an education and care service must ensure that records and documents set out in regulation 177 are stored- (a) in a safe and secure place; and (b) for the relevant period set out in sub regulation (2).
-(2) The records must be kept- (a) if the record relates to an incident, illness, injury or trauma suffered by a child while being educated and cared for by the education and care service, until the child i aged 25 years; (b) if the record relates to an incident, illness, injury or trauma suffered by a child that may have occurred following an incident while being educated and cared for by the education and care service, until the child is aged 25 years; (c) if the record relates to the death of a child while being educated and cared for by the education and care service or that may have occurred as a result of an incident while being educated and cared for, until the end of 7 years after the death;
+- (f) a record of volunteers and students as set out in regulation 149; - (g) the records of the responsible person at the service as set out in regulation 150; - (h) in the case of a centre-based service, a record of educators working directly with children as set out in regulation 151; - (i) a record of access to early childhood teachers as set out in regulation 152; - (j) in the case of a family day care service, a record of staff engaged or employed by the service kept under regulation 154; - (k) a children's attendance record as set out in regulation 158; - (I) child enrolment records as set out in regulation 160; - (m) a record of the service's compliance with the Law as set out in regulation 167; - (n) a record of each nominated supervisor and any person in day-to-day charge of the education and care service under section 162 of the Law. - (2) The approved provider of the education and care service must take reasonable steps to ensure the documents referred to in sub regulation (1) are accurate. - (3) Subject to Subdivision 4, the approved provider of the education and care service must ensure that- - (a) subject to sub regulation (4), the documents referred to in sub regulation (1) in relation to a child enrolled at the service are made available to a parent of the child on request; - (b) the record of compliance referred to in sub regulation (1)(m) is able to be accessed on request by any person. - (4) If a parent's access to information of the kind in the documents referred to in sub regulation (1) is limited by an order of a court, the approved provider must refer to the court order in relation to the release of information concerning the child to that parent. - (5) An approved provider of a family day care service is not required to keep a document set out in sub regulation (1) if an equivalent record is kept by a family day care educator under regulation - 183 Storage of records and other documents - (1) The approved provider of an education and care service must ensure that records and documents set out in regulation 177 are stored- - (a) in a safe and secure place; and - (b) for the relevant period set out in sub regulation (2). - (2) The records must be kept- - (a) if the record relates to an incident, illness, injury or trauma suffered by a child while being educated and cared for by the education and care service, until the child is aged 25 years; - (b) if the record relates to an incident, illness, injury or trauma suffered by a child that may have occurred following an incident while being educated and cared for by the education and care service, until the child is aged 25 years; - (c) if the record relates to the death of a child while being educated and cared for by the education and care service or that may have occurred as a result of an incident while being educated and cared for, until the end of 7 years after the death; - (d) in the case of any other record relating to a child enrolled at the education and care service, until the end of 3 years after the last date on which the child was educated and cared for by the service;